American Shetland Pony - Ponies & Breeds

 The Modern Pony is shown in breeding or halter classes, roadster, harness and pleasure driving, Gymkhana and hunter-jumper pony classes.
 They are shown in two height divisions, under 43 inches or the division from 43 to 46 inches in height.

-These ponies can be of Hackney Pony breed or of Shetland Pony breeding, or a combination.
+The American Show Ponycan be of Hackney or of Shetland breeding, or a combination.
 They are larger and can measure as much as 48 inches at the withers.
 They possess a very animated gait and a brilliant way of going.
 There are many show ring competitions available, with national and world championship levels in America.

-Other HSC pages that offer information about the American Shetland: ponies, breeding, industry supplies, etc.:
+Other HSC pages relating to the American Shetland: ponies, breeding, industry supplies, etc.:

 Shopping - Business Products Services